Music of the Balearic Islands

-Xeremiers or colla de xeremiers is a traditional ensemble that consists of flabiol (a five-hole tabor pipe) and xeremies (bagpipes).
-Majorca has produced popular singer-songwriters like Maria del Mar Bonet.
+Xeremiers, or colla de xeremiers, is a traditional ensemble consisting of the flabiol (a five-hole tabor pipe) and xeremies (bagpipes).
+Mallorca has produced popular singer-songwriters like Maria del Mar Bonet.
 British DJs like Paul Oakenfold made the vacationing island of Ibiza a capital of house music, leading to the creation of Balearic beat.
 Francesc Guerau and Antoni Literes are among the best known classical composers of the islands.